Navarro College calculates Satisfactory Academic Progress at the end of each term.

 At the end of an academic semester if a student falls below either of the first two minimum standards, that student will be placed on warning status.
 A student on warning status may continue to receive aid for one more payment period.
 At the end of that period if the student again meets the minimum standards they will be placed back into satisfactory progress.
 However, if they again fail to meet the minimum standards they will be placed on unsatisfactory progress.

 A student on unsatisfactory progress does not qualify for further federal aid through Navarro College.
 If there have been circumstances beyond the students control the student may file an appeal to see if the unsatisfactory progress can be overturned for one additional payment period.
 The appeal form is available through the financial aid office.
 If the appeal is approved a student will be on probation for one payment period in which they have to meet the satisfactory standards listed above.

 A student on probation status has not met SAP standards but has appealed and had eligibility reinstated.
 Students on probation status will be required to meet specific terms and conditions during the payment period for which probation is approved.
 At the end of that payment period the student must meet the required Satisfactory Academic Progress standards or the specific terms and conditions for the semester or no further aid will be disbursed.

-A student on out status did not meet the terms of probation and are no longer eligible for financial aid.
+A student on out status did not meet the terms of probation and is no longer eligible for federal financial aid.
 Students on out status will continue to be on out status until they meet the minimum standards of Satisfactory Progress.
-Students are not allowed to appeal while on out status.
+Students are not able to appeal this decision unless they have completed credits at another institution after being placed on out status at Navarro College.

 If a student is on unsatisfactory or termination status he/she may submit an appeal with supporting documentation for reinstatement of financial aid eligibility, only if mitigating circumstances exist.
 Mitigating circumstances include: